What's Included in the Price

 - Power point cutouts.
 Each cutout adds $30–$60.
 Brisbane kitchens typically have 3–5 power points along the splashback.

 - Window reveals.
-If the splashback wall has a window, tiling around it adds cutting and finishing time.
+If the splashback wall has a window, tiling around it adds cutting and finishing time that is often underestimated in quotes.

-A simple subway tile splashback behind the cooktop in a Springfield townhouse sits toward $450.
-A full outdoor kitchen splashback in an Ashgrove home with heat-resistant porcelain, weather-rated grout, plus an indoor kitchen splashback with glass mosaic and 5 power point cutouts pushes toward $3,150.
+A ceramic subway tile splashback behind the cooktop in a Springfield townhouse sits toward $450.
+A full outdoor kitchen splashback with heat-resistant porcelain and epoxy grout, plus an indoor kitchen splashback with glass mosaic, herringbone pattern, 5 power point cutouts, and window reveal tiling pushes toward $3,150.

 Brisbane-Specific Considerations

-Brisbane kitchens have a few characteristics that set them apart from southern cities.
+Brisbane kitchens have characteristics that set them apart from southern cities, driven by the climate, housing stock, and outdoor lifestyle.

-Queenslander kitchens.
-Paddington, Red Hill, Woolloongabba.
-Older Queenslander homes have kitchens that may have been updated over the decades but still have original VJ-lined or fibro walls.
-The tiler needs to check wall flatness and stability before tiling.
-If walls are uneven, a backing board may need to go on first.
+Queenslander kitchens (Paddington, Red Hill, Woolloongabba, Ashgrove).
+Older Queenslander homes have kitchens that may have been updated over the decades but still have original VJ-lined or fibro walls underneath.
+Before tiling, the tiler needs to check wall flatness and stability.
+Uneven walls need a backing board (typically 6mm fibre cement sheet at $20–$35/m2 installed) to provide a stable, flat substrate.
+Without this step, tiles can crack or lift within a few years.
+Heritage-style subway tiles and pressed metal panels are popular alternatives that suit the character of these homes.

 Hiring a Licensed Tiler in QLD

-In Queensland, tiling work valued over $3,300 (including GST) requires a QBCC licence.
-Most single-room splashback jobs fall under this threshold, but if it is part of a larger kitchen renovation, the total may exceed it.
+In Queensland, tiling work valued over $3,300 (including GST) requires a QBCC Wall and Floor Tiling licence.
+Most standalone splashback jobs fall under this threshold, but if the splashback is part of a larger kitchen renovation, the total may exceed it.

 You can verify QBCC licences on the QBCC licensee register.